floragunncom/search-guard-docs/_content/_docs_installation/sg53_migration_feature_map.md

 ### `authc`

 The authentication domain settings have been combined with the authorization domains and moved to `sg_authc.yml` and `sg_authc_transport.yml`.
 If you do not use the transport client, you will not need `sg_authc_transport.yml`.
-Settings for authentication modes which are specific to Kibana/OpenSearch Dashboards (such as OIDC and SAML) have been moved to `sg_frontend_config.yml`.
+Settings for authentication modes which are specific to Kibana (such as OIDC and SAML) have been moved to `sg_frontend_config.yml`.

 | Legacy Config | New Config | Details |
 |---|---|---|